microsoft/pyright/docs/configuration.md

 <a name="reportInconsistentOverload"></a> **reportInconsistentOverload** [boolean or string, optional]: Generate or suppress diagnostics for an overloaded function that has overload signatures that are inconsistent with each other or with the implementation.
 The default value for this setting is `"error"`.

+<a name="reportInvalidTypeArguments"></a> **reportInvalidTypeArguments** [boolean or string, optional]: Generate or suppress diagnostics for invalid type argument usage.
+The default value for this setting is `"error"`.

 <a name="reportNoOverloadImplementation"></a> **reportNoOverloadImplementation** [boolean or string, optional]: Generate or suppress diagnostics for an overloaded function or method if the implementation is not provided.
 The default value for this setting is `"error"`.

 <a name="reportOptionalSubscript"></a> **reportOptionalSubscript** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to subscript (index) a variable with an Optional type.
 The default value for this setting is `"error"`.